eadle/p2ptv/README.md

 **p2ptv** connects a [WebRTC](http://www.webrtc.org/) gateway to the browser to allow livestreaming of [WebM](http://www.webmproject.org/) using the WebRTC API and the experimental [MSE](https://w3c.github.io/media-source/) API.
-Livestreams are transcoded to WebM and converted into the [WebM Byte Stream Format](https://w3c.github.io/media-source/webm-byte-stream-format.html) before being pushed into the P2P delivery network.
+Livestreams are transcoded to WebM before being pushed into the P2P delivery network.

-This project is experimental and may be unstable.
+This project is experimental, unstable, incomplete, and likely to change drastically between versions.
+The gateway currently delivers the transcoding using the [WebM Byte Stream Format](https://w3c.github.io/media-source/webm-byte-stream-format.html), but this is likely to change to DASH.
 Feel free to [contribute](#contributing).

 ## Supported browsers
 - Supports Chrome and Opera.